timothoms/covid19Outaouais/caveats.md

 \

-Users of the data presented here need to be aware of the following caveats:
+Users of the data presented on this site need to be aware of the following caveats:

 1. While I strive to include the most recent and complete available data, there is no guarantee of data accuracy.
 I am aggregating what official sources have been reporting over time.
 I do try to correct obvious data input error in the local data, but I have not implemented an automatic error detection process.